antalike/MemOS-Docs/content/en/memos_cloud/features/basic/multimodal.md

                 }
             ]
         },
-        {"role": "assistant", "content": "Okay, do you need me to answer anything for you?"}
+        {"role": "assistant", "content": "Okay, do you need any help?"}
     ]
   }
 headers = {